 With no singular global e-invoicing format, it’s beneficial to select an e-invoicing provider that converts data automatically and supports all formats.
 A trusted provider should connect to international networks to ensure tax compliance across many countries with different standards.

 Services such as invoice templating, digital payment buttons and electronic signatures can add extra value.
 A provider that also has an inbound solution, such as Unifiedpost Group’s Collect, can make Accounts Payable (AP) and Accounts Receivable (AR) processes even simpler.

 How our solutions can make the difference

-Unifiedpost Group’s e-invoicing solutions make the process simple, no matter how big or small the customer.
+Unifiedpost Group’s e-invoicing solution makes the process simple, no matter how big or small your business may be.

-Our Collect and Channel solutions are tailored for medium to large businesses that need a quick, automated solution that converts their documents and data into any format.
-Tax compliant in over 60 countries our solutions connect to international networks and provide numerous advantages.
-For micro-small businesses, Banqup is a quick and simple solution that allows the management of invoices, billing and payments in one place.
+Our solution is tailored for businesses of any size that need a quick, automated solution to convert their documents and data into any format.
+Tax compliant in over 60 countries, meaning your business can connect to international networks and also benefit from numerous e-invoicing benefits.

-For one overview, take a look at our e-invoicing solution, and find the best solution for your business' needs.
+Take a look at our e-invoicing solution for your business, and tailor our modular services to fit your business' needs.